| วารสารสมาคมจิตแพทย์แห่งประเทศไทยJournal of the Psychiatrist

 than haloperidol-treated subject did.
 This result can be explained

 based on the serotonin and dopamine antagonist property of risperidone.
+In risperidone-treated

 group, one subject developed akathisia and rigidity at the dose